Medically reviewed by Katelyn Hagerty, FNP

 You may also try using a smaller amount and wait 10 to 15 minutes after washing your face to apply them.

-Stubborn acne may need different medications, often prescribed by a healthcare professional.
+Stubborn acne may need different medications, often prescribed by a dermatologist or other healthcare professional.

-These might include antibiotics, gels or creams, isotretinoin pills, hormone therapy for women, chemical skin peels or photodynamic therapy, a light-based procedure that is thought to shrink the skin’s oil glands.
+These might include antibiotics, topical treatments such as antibacterial gels or creams, isotretinoin pills, hormone therapy or oral contraceptives for women and chemical skin peels.

-Women may also try Hers Acne Treatment, a regimen that includes a customized prescription cream, moisturizer and cleanser to help treat specific skin issues.
+Women may also try our acne treatment, a regimen that includes a customized prescription cream, moisturizer and cleanser to help treat acne and specific skin issues.

 No one likes an acne flare-up.
 But with the proper personal hygiene habits and targeted medications especially for your skin type, you can help clear zits and pimples.